University of Alberta Hospital: Transplant program

 The University Hospital's transplant program is claimed to be recognized as one of the best in Canada and the world.
 It has been ranked #6 worldwide in 2017 by CWUR.
 It is touted as a leader in both the numbers of transplant procedures performed and success rates.
 At the hospital, patients can receive heart, lung, liver, kidney, pancreas, intestinal and islet cell transplants.

 The University Hospital's Mazankowski Alberta Heart Institute is the largest heart transplant program in Canada.
 It is the centre for all open-heart surgery for Edmonton & Northern Alberta, and the centre for all complex pediatric cardiac surgery for Western & Northern Canada.
 The institute performs more than 1,300 open-heart surgeries annually.

-The University of Alberta Hospital is home to the most comprehensive organ and tissue transplant program in Canada - providing gold standard care to more than eight million Canadians across Alberta, Saskatchewan, British Columbia, Manitoba, Nunavut, the Yukon and the Northwest Territories.
+The University of Alberta Hospital is home to the most notable organ and tissue transplant program in Canada - providing gold standard care to more than eight million Canadians across Alberta, Saskatchewan, British Columbia, Manitoba, Nunavut, the Yukon and the Northwest Territories.
 No other program offers the complete range of transplant procedures — heart, kidney, liver, lung, heart/lung, small bowel, pancreas, islet, eye and tissue.

 The University of Alberta Hospital is home to the largest islet transplant program in the world, and the birthplace of the Edmonton Protocol, a revolutionary procedure for conducting islet transplants on patients with Type 1 diabetes.